textileio/js-http-client/README.md

 [Textile](https://www.textile.io) provides encrypted, recoverable, schema-based, and cross-application data storage built on [IPFS](https://github.com/ipfs) and [libp2p](https://github.com/libp2p).
 We like to think of it as a decentralized data wallet with built-in protocols for sharing and recovery, or more simply, **an open and programmable iCloud**.

-The reference implementation of Textile is [written in Go](https://github.com/textileio/textile-go), and can be compiled to various platforms, including mobile (Android/iOS) and desktop/server (OSX, Windows, Linux, etc).
+The reference implementation of Textile is [written in Go](https://github.com/textileio/go-textile), and can be compiled to various platforms, including mobile (Android/iOS) and desktop/server (OSX, Windows, Linux, etc).
 The library in this repo is designed to help support things like browser-based Textile apps, Node.js apps, and other use-cases.

-This library provides access to an underlying `textile-go` node's REST API, adding various simplified APIs to support in-browser and programmatic desktop access.
-For the most part, the API would mimic the command-line and/or mobile APIs of `textile-go`, with some browser-specific enhancements.
+This library provides access to an underlying `go-textile` node's REST API, adding various simplified APIs to support in-browser and programmatic desktop access.
+For the most part, the API would mimic the command-line and/or mobile APIs of `go-textile`, with some browser-specific enhancements.

 ## Development